Adverse Pregnancy Outcomes, Risk of Cardiovascular Disease in Postmenopausal Women

 About JAMA Network Open: JAMA Network Open is the new online-only open access general medical journal from the JAMA Network.
 On weekdays, the journal publishes peer-reviewed clinical research and commentary in more than 40 medical and health subject areas.
 Every article is free online from the day of publication.

-Authors: Ankur Kalra, M.D., of the Cleveland Clinic in Ohio, is the corresponding author.
+Authors: Rita Hamad, M.D., Ph.D., of the University of California School of Medicine in San Francisco, is the corresponding author.

 # # #